DePayFi/depay-evm-router/README.md

 The main purpose of this set of smart contracts evolves around the `route` function, which allows a sender to route crypto assets while converting tokens as part of the same transaction if required.

-This allows for ETH to ETH, tokenA to tokenA, ETH to tokenA, tokenA to ETH and tokenA to tokenB conversions as part of e.g. payments.
+This allows for NATIVE to NATIVE, NATIVE to TOKEN, TOKEN to NATIVE and TOKEN_A to TOKEN_B payments.

 To increase functionalities and to enable more and future decentralized exchanges and protocols, additional plugins can be added/approved by calling `approvePlugin`.